10 Best 6.5 mm Cartridges For Long-Range Shooting and Hunting

 Development of the 6.5x55mm Swedish Mauser (6.5 Swede) began in 1891 as part of the Swedish-Norwegian Rifle Commission which did extensive ballistic testing on various bullet diameters.
 In the end, the 6.5mm bullet was selected for its high ballistic coefficient (BC) and flat trajectory.

-With a longer overall length, the 6.5x55 requires the use of a long action.
+With its longer overall length, the 6.5x55 requires the use of a long action.
 This works out perfectly for seating longer, high-BC bullets without infringing on powder capacity.
 When loaded to similar pressures, the 6.5 Swede provides shooters a distinct muzzle velocity advantage over the Creedmoor.

 The 6.5 Swede is a certified SAAMI cartridge, and you can find ammo for it here in North America.